How to treat an infected piercing

 If the piercing is infected but you feel well with it, your local doctor can help get it better.
 But if you also feel sick or dizzy, have fever or chills, or notice that swelling and redness is spreading away from the piercing site, this could be a medical emergency.

-Your doctor may prescribe you a course of topical or oral antibiotics.
+Your doctor may prescribe you a course of antibiotics that you either swallow as a pill or apply as a cream.
 They'll also be able to confirm if you need to remove your jewellery or not.

 How to prevent an infected piercing